sanskrit/raw_etexts_english/blogs/manasataramgini/2005-01-05_south-indian-hindu-legal-authorities-of-the-middle-period.md

 +++
-title = "South Indian Hindu legal authorities of the middlexa0period"
+title = "South Indian Hindu legal authorities of the middle period"

 +++
 \-700 CE bAlakrIDA a commentary on the yAGNYavAlkya smR^iti was composed